Apollo PGNCS: Space sextant

-The CM optical unit had a precision sextant (SXT) fixed to the IMU frame that could measure angles between stars and Earth or Moon landmarks or the horizon.
+The CM optical unit had a precision sextant (SXT) fixed to the IMU frame that measured angles between stars and Earth or Moon landmarks, or the horizon.
 It had two lines of sight, 28× magnification and a 1.8° field of view.
-The optical unit also included a low-magnification wide field of view (60°) scanning telescope (SCT) for star sightings.
+The optical unit also included a low-magnification, wide-field-of-view (60°) scanning telescope (SCT) for star sightings.
 The optical unit could be used to determine CM position and orientation in space.